exasol/exasol-rest-api/doc/user_guide/user-guide.md

 ### Authorization

 Add a comma separated list of API tokens to the configuration file (find an example above).
+Surrounding whitespace is ignored.
+The service refuses to start if the list is missing, empty, or contains an empty token.
-The tokens must have **at least 30 alphanumeric** characters.
+The tokens must have **at least 30 characters**.
 Only users with the tokens you listed can access secured API endpoints.

 ### Start API Service